 For smaller events and conferences, recyclables/compostables are determined at the assessment of the event.
 Until post-consumer composting is implemented into the University waste stream system, it becomes a judgment call on whether to go to the effort of collecting compostables at smaller conferences.
 BUT, if the conference/event staff is willing to assist in this effort, it becomes more feasible.
 See General Zero Waste Events Recycling sheet for more of an overview.

 Of note: Expanded recycling/composting at these events, has been enthusiastically received by the public and vendor participants.
 Volunteers are enlisted to help us monitor sites for contamination.
-Between individuals approaching us during these events and the County Master Recycler Program, costs and burden on Campus Recycling operations is minimalized.
+Between individuals approaching us during these events and the County Master Recycler Program, costs and burden on the UO Zero Waste Program is minimalized.
 Thanx to everyone for recycling and composting.
 A special thanks to folks who bring their own foodware to these events!

 **In 1989, the ASUO banned Styrofoam food service containers from campus.
 This is a great asset to the Zero Waste events recycling effort.
 This has been a never ending issue as there have been vendors who are turned down because they want to only use Styrofoam.